naveen16/Syndicator/README.md

 #### Assumptions/Comments

 1. Currently only syndicates events to Eventbrite, extra columns not used by eventbrite are unused
+2. Events added to eventbrite are added as drafts and not made public to avoid clutter on their webpage
-2. Service is hosted on Amazon AWS server
+3. Service is hosted on Amazon AWS server
-3. Assumes user inputs all mandatory fields and end time is after start time
+4. Assumes user inputs all mandatory fields and end time is after start time